 As we all know VI (Vodafone+Idea) merged together and become a unified telecom brand in recent times.
 Although this merger has been done 2years ago but formally become a single name just recently.

-Now instead of getting into why both these brands came together and formed VI may be due to various business reasons and competitions, but let us explain how and which way they made it a single brand identity, created by their regular creative agency Ogilvy.
+Now instead of getting into why both these brands came together and formed VI may be due to various business reasons and competitions, but let us explain how and in which way they made it a single brand identity, created by their regular creative agency Ogilvy.

 1. Risk Analysis:

-Nowadays the Telecom market in India is no more lucrative in terms of margin but in terms of volume specially after JIO’s entry.
+Nowadays the Telecom market in India is no more lucrative in terms of margin but in terms of volume especially after JIO’s entry.
 Therefore, the acceptability of the brand depends upon the data offered primarily unlike the call rate any more.
-So in this competitive market, I think deals and offers are more important compared to new brand experience specially in telecom these days, as it takes a huge amount of money to do a rebranding and its execution.
+So in this competitive market, I think deals and offers are more important compared to new brand experience especially in telecom these days, as it takes a huge amount of money to do a rebranding and its execution.

 2. Brand Perception Analysis:

 We all have to understand except necessary items most of the brands do not cater to all the class for simply fear of losing one particular class.
 So Vodafone and Idea both did the same thing and created a separate brand Instead of being converted to any of them and positioned in between as “Not a Mass Neither a Class” and packaged as a middle-class oriented brand aim to complete with a mass accepted brand like JIO.

 3. Creative Analysis:

 Although this new brand is looking minimal, simple, but still I would like to add certain points, which I personally think, maybe missed out or did not consider.